trOnk12/rijksmusem/documentation/README.md

 ## Changelog

-Please check [here](CHANGELOG.md) the latest AdswizzSDK version and all the new changes & fixed it comes with.
+Please check [here](CHANGELOG.md) the latest AdswizzSDK version and all the new changes & fixes it comes with.

 ## Dependencies